brianmitchell6/python-challenge/README.md

 Consulted geeksforgeeks.org quite a bit while debugging.
 Did not copy code, but explanations and examples provided templates for some of my code.
 Mostly with file reading and writing.

-Output file for both PyBank and PyPoll is result.tx in analysis folder.
+Output file for both PyBank and PyPoll is result.txt in analysis/ folder.